 Interestingly, even metals in most structures can sweat!
-At an aluminum company in the South where humidity is a big factor, they ran into issues with their metals sweating.
+At an aluminum company in the humid South, they ran into issues with their metals sweating.
 In particular they had a lot of black iron and once it would sweat it would begin to rust.
 Rusting of their black metal results in significant loss to the value of their inventory.

 When you have these temperature swings mainly in spring and fall, you’ll end up with cool nights and hot days.
-The metal at an aluminum company is trying to change the temperature and the result is a build up of condensation.
-Combating this sweaty slab and its impact on valuable product is a very important issue.
+The metal at an aluminum company is trying to change the temperature and the result is a buildup of condensation.
+Combating sweaty slab and its impact on valuable product is a very important issue.